 Try New Things

-Your favorite outfitter from your twenties may not be the best fit as you approach your forties.
-It’s okay to adapt.
+Your favorite clothing from your twenties may not be the best fit as you approach your forties.
+Adapting helps you find new styles that fit the new, improved you.

 Understand the Science

 As you age, your body changes.
-Menopause is no longer a scary shadow lurking in a future corner; it’s fast approaching with its less-discussed cousin, perimenopause (the thing that happens before menopause).
+Menopause is no longer a scary shadow lurking in a future corner; it’s fast approaching with its less-discussed cousin, perimenopause (the stage before menopause).

 Learn the signs and symptoms of both.
-Understanding the changes in your body will help you develop the tools to work with them rather than against them.
+Understanding the changes in your body will help you find tools and resources so you can work with your body rather than against it.

 Pay Attention to Your Neck and Hands